jugend/swift-cheat-sheet/README.md

   * External Names for Parameters with Default Values
     * Swift provides an automatic external name for any param that has a default value, and it is the same with the paramName just like using the hash symbol
-    * Example:

       ```swift
       func someFunc(joiner: String = " ")
       someFunc(joiner: "-")
       ```

-    * You can opt out of this behaviour by writing an underscore (\_) instead of an explicit external name when you define a parameter
+    * You can opt out of this behaviour by writing an underscore (_) instead of an explicit external name when you define a parameter
       * Not recommended
   * Variadic Parameters
     * Accepts 0 or more values for a specified type
     * [someType]...
-    * Example:

       ```swift
       func average(numbers: Double...) -> Double